rinial/MartialArtists/README.md

 Both players are supposed to be playing from the same keyboard.

-Each one is in control of one warrior with a lamp on the screen.
-These warriors are able to move, jump and use different combat abilities.
-They can also turn their lamps off to hide in the darkness.
+* Each player is in control of one warrior with a lamp on the screen.
+* These warriors are able to move, jump and use different combat abilities.
+* They can also turn their lamps off to hide in the darkness.

-Specific controls can be found in the game's help menu.
+* Specific controls can be found in the game's help menu.

 **The goal:** defeat the enemy player enough times to deplet all of his or her lives.